 Hydrologists

 Hydrology is one of the high-paying environmental justice jobs that are increasing in demand.
-Hydrologists are people who study the movement of water throughout the earth’s crust in addition to the overall water quality.
+Hydrologists study water movement throughout the earth’s crust and water quality.
+They constantly evaluate temperature and chemical changes in water bodies and routinely test for pollutants.

+These professionals spend some time in fields and often wade into water bodies to collect samples to check their pH levels.
 The primary goal of hydrologists is to solve the complex issues linked to water access & quality and keep waterways clean & safe.

 - Qualification: A bachelor’s degree